 to be put through to your nearest Zone Office.

 Who are retained firefighters and what do they do?

-With no two callouts the same; our retained firefighters respond to a wide variety of emergency incidents including building fires, grass and bushfires, chemical hazards, motor vehicle accidents and assist with recovery from natural disasters such as storms and floods.
+With no two callouts the same; our retained (on-call) firefighters respond to a wide variety of emergency incidents including building fires, grass and bushfires, chemical hazards, motor vehicle accidents and assist with recovery from natural disasters such as storms and floods.
 They also play a vital role in community fire safety and prevention activities from installing smoke alarms for the elderly to fire education for children and people from non-English speaking backgrounds.